About Us

 EXPERIENCE THE CONNECTION

-Steele-N-Jo’s Bone is a unique connection destination unlike any other in southeast Idaho.
-The uniqueness of the venue is as genuine as its history.
-Steele-N-Jo’s Bone is nestled in the foothills of the Blackfoot Mountain Range, approximately 18 miles from Idaho Falls.
+Steele‑N‑Jo’s Bone is a unique connection destination unlike any other in southeast Idaho.
+The soul of this place is as genuine as its history.
+Nestled in the foothills of the Blackfoot Mountain Range, just 18 miles from Idaho Falls, Bone has always been a welcomed break from the noise — a friendly atmosphere to unplug, breathe, and enjoy the livin’ part of life.

-Please accept our invitation to unplug, unwind, recharge, and reconnect to enjoy the moments that make living worthwhile.
+Please accept our invitation to unplug, unwind, recharge, and reconnect to the moments that make living worthwhile.
+There is a healing energy in Bone — a simplicity in the ordinary — out where the wild things are.

 About the Owners